Main content

 Rollins also hosted the launch event for Healing Arts Atlanta and a “Muscogee Arts in Healthcare” event focusing on the intersection of arts and health on Tribal nations.
 The latter was presented by Emory’s Center for Native American and Indigenous Studies and featured Rhonda Beaver, chief administrative officer for the Muscogee National Health Department, and Muscogee artist Bobby C. Martin as panelists.

-“By bringing artists together with Emory faculty, staff, and students; our greater Atlanta community; and national arts and health leaders, we collectively celebrate the healing power of art in public health research, teaching, and community practice and partnerships”, says Linelle Blais, PhD, associate professor at Rollins and executive director of the Emory Centers for Public Health Training and Technical Assistance, who took part in the event’s “Arts in Health Curriculum and Research” panel.
+“By bringing artists together with Emory faculty, staff and students; our greater Atlanta community; and national arts and health leaders, we collectively celebrate the healing power of art in public health research, teaching and community practice and partnerships”, said Linelle Blais, PhD, associate professor at Rollins and executive director of the Emory Centers for Public Health Training and Technical Assistance, who took part in the event’s “Arts in Health Curriculum and Research” panel.

 Other prominent panelists included Sunil Iyengar, director of research and analysis for the National Endowment for the Arts, and nationally-acclaimed poet Kayla Quimbley Young, whose spoken word, prose and poetry reflect her experience as someone who acquired HIV at birth.